mattermost/docs/source/comply/legal-hold.rst

 Mattermost is used as a secure collaboration hub by technical and operational teams, with critical documents and data shared on a daily basis.
 Thus, legal hold is a key requirement for Enterprises and public sector organizations who have deployed Mattermost for their teams, to meet compliance & auditory requirements while minimizing risk.

-Mattermost legal hold can be combined with :doc:`eDiscovery </comply/electronic-discovery>` integration and :doc;`data retention policies <comply/data-retention-policy>` to customize the data retained and deleted to comply with compliance requirements.
+Mattermost legal hold can be combined with :doc:`eDiscovery </comply/electronic-discovery>` integration and :doc:`data retention policies </comply/data-retention-policy>` to customize the data retained and deleted to comply with compliance requirements.

 Legal hold demo (Sneak Peek)
 ----------------------------